-This session for all types of employees will address how the global workplace, organizations, and employees will change in the next 10-15 years.
+Alexandra will address how the global workplace, organizations, and employees will change in the next 10-15 years.
 By exploring the implications of these developments, companies and individuals will be in an excellent position to be both productive and competitive in the workforce of tomorrow.
-Whether delivered as a keynote or a longer workshop, Levit’s content is fun, interactive, and most importantly, immediately actionable.
+Her sessions are fun, interactive, and most importantly, immediately actionable.

-This session for employees of all ages will share some of the communication frustrations between the five generations currently in the workforce (including the compelling Generation Z, set to arrive in the next two years!) and provide attendees with concrete strategies to build a better sense of community in the organization.
+Alexandra will discuss some of the communication frustrations between the five generations currently in the workforce (including the compelling Generation Z, set to arrive in the next two years!) and provide attendees with concrete strategies to build a better sense of community in the organization.

 This highly engaging session will educate attendees on documented gender differences, By recommending specific communication strategies to reconcile men and women’s sometimes conflicting perspectives, we empower both genders and help your female employees advance.

 This session for twenty-somethings will advise on developing an effective professional persona, including how to make a positive first impression on business contacts and how to practice strong communication and diplomacy with colleagues.